Killing of Nixzmary Brown: New evidence and trial delays

-New evidence was presented at the close of the trial on Wednesday, January 23.
+New evidence was presented at the close of the trial on January 23, 2008.
 A gag order was issued by the court.
 Mention was made of Rodriguez's "petty criminal record".
-It was anticipated that this new "mystery" evidence would be revealed during Wednesday or later.
+It was anticipated that this new evidence would be revealed on or after January 23.
 However, for a second time, jurors were sent home on Thursday.
 It was reported that both sides in the court case refused to talk about developments.
 A 'gag' order was in place and the Daily News was attempting to lift the order.
-The next time that jurors would meet would be Monday, January 28, 2008.
+The next time that jurors would meet would be on January 28, 2008.

 The trial was delayed on January 23 and continued for a fourth day.
 It was later revealed that the unexplained delays were due to a new witness.
-The judge, Priscilla Hall, had held a "sealed hearing" because of witness' safety concerns.
+Judge Priscilla Hall held a "sealed hearing" because of witness' safety concerns.
 The gag order remained to prevent either side from speaking about the case.
 A number of newspapers had filed papers seeking to lift the gag order.
 It was further revealed that Brown's blood was found in numerous areas of the spare room she was kept in.
-The expert brought forth, Taylor Dickerson, said that her DNA profile was clearly present.
+The expert brought forth to testify, Taylor Dickerson, said that her DNA profile was clearly present.
 The chief prosecutor said she was tortured and the blood found on the jeans that her stepfather wore on January 11 belonged to Brown.